reifjulian/my-project/README.md

 # Sample replication package

 This repository includes a short paper and its accompanying replication code.
 Download this repository by clicking on the green "Clone or download" button above, or click [here](https://github.com/reifjulian/my-project/archive/master.zip).
-The folder **analysis/** replicates the figures and tables for the manuscript located in folder **paper/**.
+The folder **analysis/** replicates the figures and tables for the manuscript located in the folder **paper/**.

 The main analysis is written in Stata, but it also uses [rscript](https://github.com/reifjulian/rscript) to call a subroutine written in *R*.
 If you don't want to install *R*, set `global DisableR = 1` in **run.do**.
 More information is available in the [README](analysis/README.pdf).